 Star Trek enjoyed a trio of Academy Awards nominations -- 'Best Art Direction - Set Decoration,' 'Best Effects - Visual Effects,' and 'Best Music - Original Score' -- yet failed to take home any trophies.
 It did, however, take home the Saturn Award for 'Best Special Effects' in the 1980 ceremony.
 Lastly, it enjoyed the nomination only for 'Best Dramatic Presentation' from the 1980 Hugo Awards.

-On this day in 1982, Forbidden Zone turned up the heat in the world of the Fantasy/Musical genre.
-Written (in part) and directed by Richard Elfman, the feature starred Gene Cunningham, Marie-Pascale Elfman, and Virginia Rose; and here's the plot summary as provided by IMDB.com:
+On this day in 1982 (in the U.S.), Forbidden Zone turned up the heat in the world of the Fantasy/Musical genre.
+Written (in part) and directed by Richard Elfman, the feature starred Gene Cunningham, Marie-Pascale Elfman, Virginia Rose, and others.
+Here's the plot summary as provided by IMDB.com:

 "The bizarre and musical tale of a girl who travels to another dimension through the gateway found in her family's basement."